Family Safety Framework

 What is the Family Safety Framework?

-The Framework seeks to ensure that services to families most at risk of violence are provided in a more structured and systematic way, through agencies sharing information about high risk families and taking responsibility for supporting these families to navigate the system of services to help them.
+The FSF seeks to ensure that services to families most at risk of violence are provided in a more structured and systematic way, through agencies sharing information about high risk families and taking responsibility for supporting these families to navigate the system of services to help them.

 Information about people at serious risk of violence is shared between agencies in accordance with the Information Sharing Guidelines for promoting safety and wellbeing.

 The statewide implementation of the Family Safety Framework was completed in November 2013.

 The FSF is underpinned by an agreement across Departments and Agencies for a consistent understanding and approach to domestic and family violence that has a focus on women's and children's safety and the accountability of perpetrators.

 - South Australia Police

 - Housing SA – Department for Communities and Social Inclusion

 - Health Services (inc community, women's health, aboriginal health, midwifery, nursing and hospital staff)